dbca-wa/developer-guidance/README.md

 Apple includes a lot of UNIXy tools in the standard OS X environment, but isn't very prompt in keeping the software up to date.
 You may have some luck using [Homebrew](https://brew.sh/), which is styled to be like a Linux package manager.
 See <https://hackercodex.com/guide/mac-development-configuration/>

+### Software development best practices

+The following ebook is a well-regarded and very readable collection of advice related to software development: [Andrew Hunt, David Thomas - The Pragmatic Programmer - your journey to mastery](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)

-## Source control (Git)
+## Git

-Git is a free and open source version control system.
+[Git](https://git-scm.com/) is a free and open source version control system.
 Learning to use Git is non-trivial and can be intimidating.
 However, it is the most widely-used VCS in the world therefore learning to use it will be a good investment of time for any developer.

 All public DBCA source code repositories are located at the [department's GitHub account](https://github.com/dbca-wa).